 Ann Forsyth

-Trained in planning and architecture, Ann Forsyth is a professor of urban planning at the Harvard Graduate School of Design and the Editor of the Journal of the American Planning Association.
-Focusing on the social aspects of physical planning and urban development, the big issue behind her research and practice is how to make more sustainable and healthy cities.
-Ann Forsyth’s key interests are described on her faculty page at Harvard.
-Her research, publications, and projects are described elsewhere on this site.
+Trained in planning and architecture, Ann Forsyth is a professor of urban planning at the Harvard Graduate School of Design, focusing on the social aspects of physical planning and urban development.
+The big issue behind her research and practice is how to make more sustainable and healthy cities given an aging population.
+More information about researchpublications, and projects is elsewhere on this site.

 Affiliations

-She is the author or co-author of five books and over 200 refereed and magazine articles, edited collections, chapters, monographs, editorials, and book reviews; also dozens of professional reports, reprints, translations, and works in other media.
+She is the author or co-author of five books and over 220 refereed and magazine articles; edited collections, chapters, monographs, editorials, and book reviews; and dozens of professional reports, reprints, translations, and works in other media.

 The Editor of the Journal of the American Planning Association from 2019-2023, Forsyth has been review editor of the Journal of Planning Education and Research, a co-editor of Planning Theory journal, and a co-editor of Progressive Planning magazine.
-She has been involved with making several websites.
-She has a Planetizen blog focused on advice for planning students and beginning planners and regularly contributes to the blog of the American Planning Association.
+She has also made several websites.
+She has a Planetizen blog focused on advice for planning students.

-Projects and publications receiving at least four awards, commendations, or official finalist statuses have included both individual and collaborative work:
+Projects and publications receiving multipe awards, commendations, or official finalist statuses have included both individual and collaborative work:

-Professor Forsyth’s research has been funded by such groups as the Robert Wood Johnson Foundation, National Institutes of Health, Federal Highway Administration, USDA Forest Service, U.S. Department of Housing and Urban Development, Lincoln Land Institute, and Graham Foundation.
+Such groups as the Robert Wood Johnson Foundation, National Institutes of Health, Federal Highway Administration, USDA Forest Service, U.S. Department of Housing and Urban Development, Lincoln Land Institute, and Graham Foundation have funded Professor Forsyth’s research.
 Forsyth has also been a Fulbright scholar.

 Publications